Partnership Deed of Variation

 Numbered clauses in the Partnership Deed of Variation

-2. Variation – This clause is the main part of the deed, and effects the variation of the partnership agreement.
-In clause 2.1, fill in the date the variation takes effect or state that it is to be on “this Deed’s date”.
+This clause is the main part of the deed, and effects the variation of the partnership agreement.
+In clause 2.1, fill in the date the variation takes effect.
+Alternatively state that it is to be on “this Deed’s date”.
 Complete or delete the remaining sub-clauses of clause 2.1 as appropriate, depending on what terms are being varied.